elementor/elementor-developers-docs/src/controls/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

 Elementor Controls are **input fields** and **UI elements** that are used to construct an interface.
-Controls allow the user to customize the available settings from the panel and change the design in the preview.
+Controls allow users to customize available panel settings and change the design in the preview.

-Elementor includes a wide range of controls out-of-the-box.
-They are used in widgets and panels to collect user data and generate custom output based on user selections.
+Elementor includes a wide range of out-of-the-box controls.
+They are used in widgets and panels to collect visitor data and generate custom output based on their selections.

 <img :src="$withBase('/assets/img/elementor-controls.png')" alt="Elementor Controls" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">